Skip to Main Content

 Mission

-The Governor’s Office of the Deaf and Hard of Hard of Hearing represents the Governor and his goal of promoting equal and full access for all Marylanders by providing expertise that enhances the general welfare of Maryland’s Deaf and hard of hearing residents.
+The Governor’s Office of the Deaf and Hard of Hearing represents the Governor following the priorities of Moore/Miller Administration and promotes equality and accessibility for Marylanders by providing expertise that enhances the general welfare of Maryland’s Deaf and Hard of Hearing residents.

 Vision